-- 3 Specify the settings you want on the property bar. - 4 Click the image to set a source point for the clone.
+- 4 Click the image to set a source point for the clone.

 If you want to reset the source point, right-click the area you want to clone. - 5 Drag the clone brush in the image window to apply the pixels from the source point.